People's Liberation Army Navy: Operational units

 Operationally, the PLAN's naval forces are subordinate to the CMC Joint Operations Command Center through the Theater Command's own Joint Operations Command Center (T-JOCC).
-The three fleets (one per Theater) has in turn a Each fleet has their own headquarters, headed like all PLA units by a dual team of a commander and a political commissar, and each has set up a “maritime operations sub-center” (MOSC) (海上作战分中心) to coordinate operations.
+The three fleets (one per Theater) has in turn an Each fleet has their own headquarters, headed like all PLA units by a dual team of a commander and a political commissar, and each has set up a “maritime operations sub-center” (MOSC) (海上作战分中心) to coordinate operations.
 The fleets are in turn organized into formations (编队) consisting on various numbers of vessels, each under the operational control of a "formation command post" (编队指挥所).
 Fleet units are ordinarily organized into zhidui (支队, usually translated as "flotilla") of divisional or brigade grade, and dadui (大队, usually translated as "squadron") of regimental or battalion grade.
 Temporary smaller detachments (中队), and larger task forces (战斗群) or "clusters" (集群) can be organized according to circumstances.

 The Coastal Defense Force, Marine Corps, and Naval Air Force are organized in brigades.

 While the CMC Joint Operations Command Center has superior command, the Theater Command's T-JOCC has immediate operational control of all services in its jurisdiction.
 (Note: with the likely exception of the PLARF's nuclear missiles, which are directly controlled by the CMC) A peculiar case is the East Sea Joint Command Center established in 2013, which has operational control over all forces above, on, and under that sea, including PLAN, PLAAF, China Coast Guard, and Maritime Militia.